Evaluation Metrics

 Hallucination Detection (Faithfulness)

-A specialized LastMile evaluator that measures the faithfulness of an LLM-generated response to the provided context in a RAG system.
-It aims to detect hallucination, which occurs when LLMs generate unsupported information despite being given context in the prompt.
-The pscore answers: “To what extent is the generated answer faithful to the provided context without introducing unsupported information?”
+Given an input, measures the faithfulness of an LLM-generated output to the provided context or ground truth.
+It returns a 0->1 probability score which answers “To what extent is the generated answer faithful to the provided context without introducing unsupported information?”

 the theory of relativity, one of the two pillars of modern physics.
 His